do useful work

 Step 2 (b): Stub loop method

-If you do not feel comfortable using Timeout
+If you do not feel comfortable using Timeout, there is an alternative way.

-is a regular method in Ruby, that comes from Kernel.
+loop is a regular method in Ruby, that comes from Kernel.

 That means it can be stubbed as any other method.